paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-116-coronavirus-economic-stabilization-cares-act.md

   (C) restore the rights and protections for such returning employees as if such employees had not been involuntarily furloughed.

-(2) In the case of a passenger air carrier or contractor that did not receive financial assistance under parts A or B of this subchapter to—
+(2) In the case of a passenger air carrier or contractor that did not receive financial assistance under title IV of the CARES Act [[15 U.S.C.
+9041](./chapter-116-coronavirus-economic-stabilization-cares-act.md#section-9041) et seq., 9071 et seq.] to—

   (A) recall (as defined in [section 9091 of this title](./chapter-116-coronavirus-economic-stabilization-cares-act.md#section-9091)), within 72 hours after executing such agreement or certification, any employees involuntarily furloughed by such passenger air carrier or contractor between March 27, 2020, and the date such passenger air carrier or contractor enters into an agreement with the Secretary for financial assistance under this part;